 Who can live in a retirement village?

-Anyone who is 55 and over can live in a retirement village, however we find that residents in our villages are usually around 76 when they move in.
-Pets are welcome too!
+Anyone who is 55 and over can live in a retirement village, however we find that residents in our villages are usually around in their lates 70s to early 80s when they move in.
+In the majority of villages, pets are welcome too!

 In a retirement village friends and family are welcome to visit you and to stay over, however they cannot live with you.